Facepager Privacy Policy

 Some APIs require authorization.
 A common procedure for authorization is called OAuth.
 This authorization procedure makes sure, that the developers of the application never need your username or password.
 Facepager supports you with this step.
 For example, when you click the login button for Facebook, you can get an access token.
 With this access token you authorize the application to interact with Facebook in your name.
 The access token is stored on your computer until you delete it from the user interface.
 It is only used for requests you explicitly start yourself.

-In the course of open authorization no data is collected or stored by the developers of Facepager.
+In the course of open authorization no data is collected or stored by the developers of Facepager with the exception of an anonymized user token (see below).
 But the API provider may log your requests and provide us with aggregated usage statistics.
 These usage statistics consist of the number of logins and requests from different countries in several time intervals.
 That's all.

 Download statistics